The EKOR-stratification on the Siegel modular variety with parahoric level structure: (Polarized) chains of pairs and displays

 \item Now let $R \to k$ be a ring homomorphism from $R$ into a perfect field $k$ such that the image of $x$ in $k$ vanishes while the image of $y$ in $k$ is non-zero, and suppose that $M_k$ lifts to a chain of pairs $M^{\lift}$.
-After compatibly lifting normal decompositions $M^{\lift}$ is given by
+After compatibly lifting normal decompositions, we obtain that $M^{\lift}$ is given by